To have great poets, there must be great audiences, too,

 I am with you, you men and women of a generation, or ever so many generations hence,

-A friend, a traveler, of and through the states as during life,
+I am a friend, a traveler, as during life,

 Observing shows, births, improvements, structures, arts,